2013 NCAA Central Regional: Coach Quinney discusses the course after the practice round

-Katie Quinney is in her seventh year as Coastal Carolina University's Head Women's Golf Coach, leading the squad to three Big South Conference Championships (2009, 2011, 2013), four NCAA Tournament appearances (2009, 2010, 2011, 2013) and a NCAA Championship appearance in 2011.
 Additionally, under the direction of Quinney, Brittany Henderson competed in the 2012 NCAA Central Regional as an at-large individual and Lena Schaeffner qualified for the 2015 NCAA National Championship as an individual.
-Quinney has a vast amount of postseason experience, now having been a part of nine NCAA Regional teams, including appearances with the Chanticleers in 2009, 2010, 2011 and 2013 along with her five seasons as a Florida State player and coach.
+Quinney has a vast amount of postseason experience, now having been a part of ten NCAA Regional teams, including appearances with the Chanticleers in 2009, 2010, 2011, 2013 and 2015 along with her five seasons as a Florida State player and coach.

 "I am very excited about what we have going at Coastal Carolina," Quinney commented.
 "The program has shown it can make it to the NCAAs and I look to make that a reality year-in and year-out as well as taking it to the next level.
 The Grand Strand is also a great area to recruit to, including the numerous top-level golf courses like our home course Grande Dunes, so I anticipate having quality recruits joining our ranks quickly."